 Instructions

-- Break the cornbread into chunks and cut the sourdough into 1-inch cubes.
+- The night before making the dressing, break the cornbread into chunks and cut the sourdough into 1-inch cubes.
 Spread on sheet pans and air dry overnight.
-Alternatively, you can dry out the bread on a sheet pan in a 350℉ oven for approx. 10 minutes.
+Alternatively, you can dry the bread on a sheet pan in a 350℉ oven for approx. 10 minutes.

 - Heat a skillet over medium heat.
 Add the sausage and cook until no longer pink, about 8-10 minutes, breaking the sausage into pieces as it cooks.
 Transfer the sausage to a paper towel-lined plate.
 Set aside.
 Remove the excess fat.